Mohsen747/Delivery_Mobile_App/README.md

 4. That’s it.
 Rename this file and share!

+Please include your project source code and APK in this repo.
 The deadline for the assignment is **Sunday, May 14, 2023, end of the day.**